This piece originally appeared as an article in Issue 17 of She Shreds Magazine which was released in April 2019.

 When she stumbled across a similar shade (“Mars Red”) in a paint store, she knew she had to take the creative risk.
 “I recognized that people were going to interpret a guitar in that color in whatever way they wanted, but I also knew I was going to build a serious instrument and it was going to look good,” says Sidi.
 “So I did it.
 And a vast majority of my orders for next year are in that color.”

 As a luthier, Sidi isn’t afraid to push boundaries.
-She designs guitars in Mars Red, black and white, and natural finishes that have a distinct, mid-century-meets-futuristic feel—a look she credits to her love of “1950s and ‘60s guitars sold in Sears catalogs.”
+She designs her TunaTone guitars in Mars Red, black and white, and natural finishes that have a distinct, mid-century-meets-futuristic feel—a look she credits to her love of “1950s and ‘60s guitars sold in Sears catalogs.”
 Sidi’s style emerged out of her first project as a luthier, a replica of a friend’s 1969 Fender Musicmaster Bass that had been used mostly by children in an elementary school.

 “Guitar companies like Fender and Gibson would make short-scale basses, but they wouldn’t include them in their professional series,” Sidi says.
 “Part of their reasoning was systematic.
 The Musicmaster Bass was made for children to learn on, or for women.
 So it was never considered a serious instrument and builders didn’t pay the same attention to detail that they would with full-scale guitars.”